JoanWu0303/Code-Challenge/EmerladCloudLab_CodeChallenge/EmerladCloudLabCode/HighestScores/README.md

 ## Path
-Change the data file path befoe you run the code.
+Change the data file path before you run the code.

 ## Download
 Must download the org.json